-You’ll need to find out all the costs and charges you’ll need to pay before you place an order with an overseas company.
+You'll need to find out all the fees you'll need to pay before you place an order with an overseas company.
 These import gym equipment costs could include:

 You'll probably need to identify the correct customs clearance tariff for the goods you want to import to find out how much you will need to pay in customs duties.
 You'll probably also need to supply the country of origin of the goods and the value (excluding shipping), to calculate the correct amount payable.